KulikDM/pythresh/docs/index.rst

 The following APIs are applicable for all detector models for easy use.

 -  :func:`pythresh.thresholders.base.BaseDetector.eval`: evaluate a single
+   outlier or multiple outlier detection likelihood score set (Legacy method).

+-  :func:`pythresh.thresholders.base.BaseDetector.fit`: fit a
+   thresholder for a single outlier or multiple outlier detection likelihood score set.

+-  :func:`pythresh.thresholders.base.BaseDetector.predict`: predict the
-   outlier or multiple outlier detection likelihood score sets
+   binary labels using the fitted thresholder on a single outlier or multiple outlier detection likelihood score set.

 Key Attributes of a threshold: